- New Members and Referrals

 Jim Thompson, President

-During the months of June, July, and August 2019, there will be a no host bar every Friday of every month by the pool.
+Remember, during the months of June, July, and August 2019, there will be music and a no host bar every Friday of every month by the pool.
 Relax and enjoy.

 Lastly, don’t forget that Ladies Night and Men’s Night are two great opportunities to come out and play tennis with other members, while also enjoying the food and wine afterwards.